Online therapy for anxiety, worry and overthinking

 Online therapy for anxiety in the UK, from my base in Leeds

-Start with a free initial assessment
+Start with a free confidential assessment

 Frequently Asked Questions about Anxiety